reeseovine/dotfiles-old/README.md

 ### Backups
 I wrote three scripts for managing backups:
 - [`backup`](scripts/backup) — The main script.
 It can start and stop backups, and it will keep running until it's done.
-It's basically just a wrapper for `rsync` with extra features like notifications.
+It's basically just a wrapper for `rsync` with extra features like notifications and logging.
 - [`backupctl`](scripts/rofi/backupctl) — A rofi menu where you can start or stop a backup in the background and open the log file without having to do it a terminal manually.
 - [`backup-status`](polybar/scripts/backup-status) — An indicator for polybar which shows if a backup is running, just ran, failed, or is out of date.
 It might need some modification to work with other status bars but I think it's a good base to start on.
 Here's the polybar module:
   ```ini